 The care a patient receives should be based on what is reasonable and necessary for the treatment of that patient — not whether their health care provider stands to benefit financially from choosing one treatment over another.
 To protect patients and taxpayer funds, the government has generally prohibited the use of kickbacks and banned conflicts of interest in health care delivery.
 Violating these tenets can give rise to False Claims Act liability.

-Prescription drugs play a huge role in the burdensome cost of our health care delivery system.
+Prescription pharmaceutical drugs play a huge role in the burdensome cost of our health care delivery system.
 The soaring costs of some drugs have received much Congressional and media attention, but the reality is that the complexities of the system and lack of true price regulation mean that this problem will continue to plague Medicare, Medicaid and other government health care programs.
 It also directly affects the pocketbook of patients who are obligated to pay out-of-pocket for often expensive co-pays and deductibles.

 Medical devices and durable medical equipment are used to treat or assist patients in every health care setting and by every type of health care provider.
 From the most sophisticated device implanted surgically in a hospital to the most basic walker prescribed for a patient to use at home, fraudulent schemes put government health care funds and patient safety at risk.